 All of the headaches listed above can contribute to a ‘tension type’ headache due to the stress and anxiety that surrounds a bout of cluster or migraine Headaches.
 The pain associated with each of these headaches can typically be reduced with chiropractic adjustments.

 How to prevent headaches:

-To prevent headaches, the first step is to identify what triggers your headaches.
-Your doctor of chiropractic can work with you to identify your triggers and determine how to avoid them.
+To prevent migraines and headaches, the first step is to identify what triggers your headaches.
+Your chiropractor can work with you to identify your triggers and determine how to avoid them.
 Chiropractic adjustments help to deal with secondary tension and pain associated with migraines and cluster headaches.

 How to get immediate relief from headaches:

 If your headaches are due to muscle tension and stress, there are a few steps you can take on your own to lessen the pain: